-The story of Noah’s preservation through the awful Flood has been recognized by all Bible students as a beautiful picture of the resurrection.
-It is, of course, a true story that actually happened the way the Bible describes, but it is also a beautiful analogy.
+The story of Noah's preservation through the awful Flood has been recognized by all Bible students as a beautiful picture of the resurrection.
+It is, of course, a true story which actually happened the way the Bible describes, but is also a beautiful analogy.

-In that light, it is interesting to note the date in today’s verse, which has great significance.
-The calendar was changed by God at the time of the Passover, another beautiful prefigure of Christ’s work.
-The seventh month became the first month (Exodus 12:2), and the Passover was to be observed on the fourteenth day of that month (v.
-6) each year following.
-“Christ our passover” (1 Corinthians 5:7) was sacrificed for us on that day (John 19:14) and rose again the third day, the seventeenth day of the first (formerly the seventh) month.
+In that light, it is interesting to note the date in our text, which has great significance.
+The calendar was changed by God at the time of the Passover, another beautiful prefigure of Christ's work.
+The seventh month became the first month (Exodus 12:2), and the Passover was to be observed on the fourteenth day of that month (v.6) each year following.
+"Christ our passover" (I Corinthians 5:7) was sacrificed for us on that day (John 19:14) and rose again the third day, the seventeenth day of the first (formerly the seventh) month.

 This was the anniversary of the landing of Noah's Ark on the mountains of Ararat, providing its inhabitants new life following judgment of the world and its destruction because of sin.
 What a blessed picture of our new resurrection life based on Christ's death for our sins.
 JDM